dhis2/training-docs/content/design_for_data_use/lg_attributes.md

 ***Perform this exercise in the CUSTOMIZATION system***

 In our example, let us create the category options that we had used to disaggregate our Immuniuzation data set.
-This consists only of Targets and Results.
+This consists only Donors.

 Navigate to maintenance -> Category -> Category Option